foldda/snappable/README.md

 This is true of most plugin and extension architectures: they create useful component ecosystems, but those ecosystems are closed around a particular host.
 A component that could be useful elsewhere must usually be adapted or rewritten for every new framework.

-Snappable separates two concerns:

-- The **host or runtime** connects components and directs the flow of data.
-- Each **component** interprets that data through its own model and performs its own specialised work.

-The runtime does not need to adopt the component's domain model, and the component does not need to compile against the runtime's domain classes.
-The boundary is based on RDA and the Snappable conventions.

-This removes a major source of host coupling.
-It does not remove the need for meaningful component contracts: two components can work together only when their functions and their interpretations of the exchanged data are compatible.

 ## A Breadboard for Software

 Snappable takes its central analogy from the breadboard used to prototype electronic circuits.